cronologic-de/ug_hub/source/index.rst

 Our *Application Notes* outline multiple example applications of our ADC or TDC converters, including source code and configuration setups.

+If you are interested in setting up your cronologic device on a Linux machine, please refer to the instructions at :doc:`linux`.

 For more information on our products, please visit our homepage `www.cronologic.de <https://www.cronologic.de>`_.